oneapi-src/oneDPL/examples/gamma_correction/README.md

 # Gamma Correction
 Gamma correction is a nonlinear operation used to encode and decode the luminance of each pixel of an image.
-This example demonstrates use oneDPL to facilitate offload to devices.
+This example demonstrates how to use oneDPL to facilitate offload to devices.

 | Optimized for                   | Description                                                                                                                          |
 |---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|